The Ultimate Glossary of Proofreading and Editing Terms

 Style Sheet

-A style sheet is a list of stylistic preferences used by an author or organization.
+A list of stylistic preferences used by an author or organization to maintain consistency.
 Editors and proofreaders may need to create style sheets for some projects, particularly when working on a long document or multiple documents for the same client.

 Substantive Editing